dart-lang/site-www/src/_tutorials/web/get-started.md

 For example, here's an embedded DartPad that lets you play with the code for a todo-list generator.
 Click **Run** to run the app;
-the console output appears beneath the code.
+the UI output appears to the right of the code.
 Try editing the source code—perhaps you'd like to add "horses" to the list of pets.